remybach/jQuery.superLabels/README.md

 ☨ Uses the easing plugin if available.

+## Who's using it?

+[Here](https://github.com/remybach/jQuery.superLabels/blob/master/seen-on.md) is a list of sites that use Super Labels.
+If you've used this plugin and would like to add your site to the list either fork the project, update the file, and submit a pull request or [let me know](http://remy.bach.me.uk/get-in-touch) through my website.

 ## Demo

 A demo of some of the functionality can be found on my site [here](http://remy.bach.me.uk/superlabels_demo/), but is also included in the repository in the `demo` folder.